dob/auctionhouse/README.md

 It will facilitate the transfer of the asset

-- When auction starts the token gets placed in escrow
+- When auction starts the token gets placed in escrow.
+Ownership gets transfered to the contract itself.
-- When auction ends if the buy-it-now price is hit, or the time runs out, it will transfer the token to the appropriate person - top bidder if reserve is hit, or back to the owner if the reserve is not hit.
+- When auction ends if the reserve price is hit, it will transfer the token to the appropriate person - top bidder if reserve is hit, or back to the owner if the reserve is not hit.
 - If auction is cancelled then the asset transfers back to the owner

 It will provide for a distribution incentive